 Dwarf cushion stars (Parvalustra exigua).
 These are common in most rock pools, even shallow ones higher up the shore.
 They are easily overlooked though: although true sea stars, they do not have “arms” as one normally expect a sea star to have: instead, they are just five-sided disks.
 Their colouration can be quite variable, and they are often very well camouflaged and barely visible so one usually needs a very calm rock pool to spy them.

-Also read: A South African Shrimp Named Guido
+You also might like: A South African Shrimp Named Guido

 4. The Cape Urchin

 Cape urchin (Parechinus angulosus).
 A common sight in most rockpools, to such an extent one often overlooks them.
 But there’s one interesting habit that they have: very often they are covered with rubble – shells, bits of kelp, and so on.
 This is not by chance: in fact, these sea urchins actively cover themselves with such debris as a sun shade!
 The sea urchin not only has sharp spines: between the spines are flexible arms with a little sucker on the end which they can use to hoist the shells up, thus providing them cover from the harsh sun.